ABOUT LADA INTEGRATIVE PRACTICES

 Natalia Paltavskaya, MD, is a physician specializing in preventive and integrative medicine, a nutritionist, and an epidemiologist.

-Areas of interest: hormonal balance, chronic fatigue, gastrointestinal health, mitochondrial dysfunction, autoimmune and inflammatory conditions, and correction of deficiencies.
+Her areas of interest include: hormonal balance, chronic fatigue, gastrointestinal health, mitochondrial dysfunction, autoimmune and inflammatory conditions, and correction of deficiencies.

 It takes a village to build something lasting.